ahmedmenaem/the-menu/README.md

 # The Menu

-is a react web app to display food menu
+is a react web app to display food menu using react and redux

 ## Installing Deps